zwierski/croquemADAme-datastory/index.md

 Dear Ada,

 Thanks for reaching out to us!
 We’ve been hard at work on our analysis, and we’d love to use it to help you. :)
-First of all, it's important to understand which "objective" parameters you can tune, as a content producer on youtube, to hopefully have a better performance in the long run.
+We believe it's important to understand which "objective" parameters you can tune, as a content producer on YouTube, to hopefully have a better performance in the long run.

-From the data we have access to as well as our knowledge of what potenciates engagement we selected four main parameters to study in depth: the titles of the videos, the tags used and, finally, the time constraints.

-Firstly looking at the title, there are two main categories of features: its content and its shape.

-For the content we chose to focus on referencing featutings, the use of different pronouns (with varying person and number) and the overall sentiment of the sentence (positive or negative).
-On the another hand, for the shape, the nuances taken into account were the number of words and the capitalization.

-Secondly, regarding the use of tags, the analysis was performed on the number of tags used and on the specific tags that are most used.
-At last, the time constraints refer to the duration of the videos and the posting frequency.
-Let's now focus on how we handle the data.
+But first, let's explain to you what kind of data we used for our research.

 # What data will we analyse?